 The words I hear when I’m depressed are limited, negative and decidedly lacking in color, but they can all too easily block my mind and feelings.
 I’m stuck on “I can’t” when I want to do something important to me.
 I’m either in a trance of inaction or caught in fear.
-Either way, I can’t think around the words to get in touch with the inner energy I need to move.
+Either way, I can’t think around the words of depression to get in touch with the inner energy I need to move.

 Of course, the words alone are not powerful, but I have come over many years to use them as symbols that tap into depths of feeling and belief.
 When depressed, I accept them without question as the factual truth of who I am and what I can and cannot do.